Gogi2016/ToDoApp/SPECIFICATION.md

 ## Non-Functional Requirements

 -Usability: The UI should be simple, intuitive, and responsive.
 Users should be able to access the application easily from different devices.
-Performance: The application should work efficiently within a web browser without delays.
+-Performance: The application should work efficiently within a web browser without delays.
 Task operations (adding, updating, deleting) should execute instantly.
 -Security: Passwords will be securely stored using hashing techniques.
 Data will persist in local storage to maintain user experience.
 =Maintainability: The application will follow clean coding principles for easy future updates.
 Proper documentation will be provided for each feature.

 ## Technology Stack
-=Frontend: HTML, CSS, JavaScript
+-Frontend: HTML, CSS, JavaScript
 =Storage: Local Storage (Browser-based persistent data storage) -Frameworks/Libraries: None (Vanilla JavaScript for simplicity)